TL;DR: Here’s the layer I do

 |---|---|

-zai-mcp-server | Vision: screenshot-to-code, OCR, error diagnosis, diagram reading, UI diff |
+zai-mcp-server | Vision: screenshot-to-code, OCR, error diagnosis, UI diff |

-web-search-prime | Web search with Chinese and international coverage |
+web-search-prime | Web search (Chinese + international) |

-web-reader | Fetch any URL and convert to clean markdown |
+web-reader | Fetch URL → clean markdown |

-zread | Search GitHub repos — docs, issues, commits, and file contents |
+zread | Search GitHub repos — docs, issues, commits, files |

 How It All Fits Together